MrWaloo/pymodbus/README.rst

 - 3.10.0 -> 3.12.0: Smaller changes to the pymodbus calls might be needed (Check `API_changes <https://github.com/pymodbus-dev/pymodbus/blob/dev/API_changes.rst>`_)
 - 2.5.4 -> 3.0.0: Major changes in the application might be needed

-**REMARK**: As can be seen from the above Pymodbus do NOT follow the semver.org standard.
+**REMARK**: As can be seen from the above Pymodbus does NOT follow the semver.org standard.

 It is always recommended to read the
 `CHANGELOG <https://github.com/pymodbus-dev/pymodbus/blob/dev/CHANGELOG.rst>`_